gravitational/teleport/rfd/0109-opsgenie-plugin.md

 The plugin will be started using a command of the form

 ```
-teleport start --config /etc/teleport.yaml
+teleport plugin opsgenie start --config /etc/teleport.yaml
 ```

 ## UX

 Once an access request has been created, the Opsgenie plugin will create an alert in the service specified in the request annotation using the Opsgenie Alert API Create endpoint.

-The appropriate on call responder can then click into the provided link and approve or deny the access request.
+The appropriate on-call responder can then click the provided link to the access request and approve or deny it.

 For auto approval of certain access requests the access request will be auto approved if the requesting user is on-call in one of the services provided in request annotation.
 (Provided auto approval is enabled in the config)